FORGE: Foundational Optimization Representations from Graph Embeddings

-To validate this experimentally, we fix the graph size to 1,000 vertices and select 50 random instances each for Set Cover, Vertex Cover, Independent Set from D-MIPLIB~\citep{huang2024distributional}. and 50 random Bin Packing from strIPlib~\citep{strIPlib}.
+To validate this experimentally, we fix the graph size to 1,000 vertices and select 50 random instances each for Set Cover, Vertex Cover, Independent Set from D-MIPLIB~\citep{huang2024distributional}, and 50 random Bin Packing from strIPlib~\citep{strIPlib}.
 We also control for the problem difficulty by ensuring all instances are solvable by \textsc{Gurobi} within 60 seconds.

 \textbf{Vector Arithmetic for Optimization:} Next, we apply vector arithmetic on the embeddings of MIP instances to verify our intuition, as a (stretch) analogy to the famous $King - Man + Woman \approx Queen$ example, and test for $Vertex Cover - Set Cover + Bin Packing \approx Independent Set$.
-We note that this analogy is not perfect, as there is no \textit{single }`King' instance in the optimization embedding space, but instead, we are averaging over multiple instances while controlling for the same graph size and similar difficulty across problems.
+This analogy is not perfect, as there is no \textit{single }`King' instance in the optimization embedding space, but instead, we average over multiple instances while controlling for the same graph size and similar difficulty across problems.